It's impossible to find good teachers!

 There just isn't anyone out there!

-School leaders like to whine about the teacher shortage.
+School leaders sure like to complain about the teacher shortage.

-Certainly, there is some truth to these claims.
-Few would question we live in a time when the demand for highly qualified teachers is high and the supply of highly qualified teachers is low.
+Certainly, there is a degree of truth to these claims.
+Few would question we live in a time when demand for highly qualified teachers is high and supply of highly qualified teachers is low.

-However, as the saying goes, "where there's a will there's a way."
-Rather than complain about their situation, some districts need to reassess their teacher recruitment strategy.
+However, as the saying goes, "where there's a will, there's a way."
+Rather than pout about their situation, some districts need to reassess their teacher recruitment strategy.

 Many schools place teacher recruitment low on their priority list.
 Instead of strategizing how to attract highly talented employees to their classrooms, leaders prioritize test scores, student discipline, teacher development, district initiatives, and culture-building.